XenitAB/xenitab.github.io/docs/xks/operator-guide/ingress-nginx deprecation/ingress-nginx-migration.md

 title: Ingress Nginx Retiring
 ---

-## Retirment and Deprecation Notice for Ingress Nginx
+## Retirement and Deprecation Notice for Ingress Nginx

 We defer you to the original and most up-to-date official post regarding the retirement of Ingress Nginx project: